smorad/um_cisc_7404/12_offline.typ

 ==
 *Definition:* Batch Constrained Q Learning (BCQ) estimates the behavior policy, only taking actions that exist in the dataset

-*Step 1:* Learn the expert through BC
+*Step 1:* Learn the behavior policy through BC

 $ theta_pi = argmin_(theta_pi) sum_(s in bold(X)) sum_(a in A) - pi (a | s; theta_beta) log pi (a | s; theta_pi) $